Healthcare in the Netherlands

 Here’s a guide to the Dutch healthcare system, including Dutch health insurance, doctors, dentists and pharmacies in the Netherlands.

 One of the many great things about living in the Netherlands is the excellent standard of Dutch healthcare, rated as the best in Europe.
 The Netherlands tops the list of 34 nations in the 2012 Euro Health Consumer Index (the ‘industry standard’ of modern healthcare) and spends 11.9 percent of GDP on health, second only to the United States.
 Plus, almost all the doctors speak excellent English, making healthcare in the Netherlands very accessible to expats.
+International health insurer Bupa Global explains the Dutch healthcare system and what you need to know as an expat in the Netherlands.

 Health insurance in the Netherlands is mandatory